contentql/cql/README.md

 # ContentQL Core

-`@contentql/core` package extends your base payload configuration with predefined configuration
+`@contentql/core` gives configuration which is ready to build a **content-oriented, blog website** you can add this to your payload existing project.

 <a href="https://www.npmjs.com/package/@contentql/core"><img alt="npm" src="https://img.shields.io/npm/v/@contentql/core?style=flat-square" /></a>